mholling/nswtopo/README.md

 ## macOS
   * GDAL can obtained for macOS by first setting up [MacPorts](https://www.macports.org), a macOS package manager; follow [these instructions](https://guide.macports.org/chunked/installing.html) on the MacPorts site.
 After MacPorts is installed, use it to install GDAL with `sudo port install gdal`
   * Another popular package manager for MacOS is [Homebrew](https://brew.sh/).
 Install GDAL with Homebrew using `brew install gdal`
-  * Alternatively, you can download and install pre-built binaries for GDAL; try [here](http://www.kyngchaos.com/software/frameworks).
+  * Alternatively, you can download and install pre-built binaries for GDAL; try [here](https://www.kyngchaos.com/software/archive/gdal-complete/).
 (This may or may not be quicker/easier than installing XCode and MacPorts!)
-  * Type `ruby -v` in a terminal window to see whether a compatible Ruby version already exists.
-If not, you can install Ruby a number of ways, as explained [here](https://www.ruby-lang.org/en/downloads).
-(If you are using MacPorts, `sudo port install ruby25 +nosuffix` should also work.)
+  * You can install Ruby a number of ways, as explained [here](https://www.ruby-lang.org/en/downloads).
+If you are using MacPorts, `sudo port install ruby31 +nosuffix` should also work.
+(Note that the ruby installation included in macOS is outdated and won't suffice.)
   * Download and install [Google Chrome](https://www.google.com/chrome) or [Chromium](https://www.chromium.org/).

 ## Linux